-This guest post is written by one of my coworkers, Kelci Merrick.
+One of my former coworkers, Kelci Merrick, wrote this guest post.
 Kelci lives in Lubbock, Tx with her husband Luke and their mind-blowingly adorable son Amos.
-She works as a barista at Yellow House Coffee, enjoying every bit of caffeine the job provides.
-You can find her at livezealous.com.
+She worked with me as a barista at Yellow House Coffee, enjoying every bit of caffeine the job provides.

 Coffee is what I do.